-Since these countries do not produce most of the raw materials needed (e.g. cotton), the raw materials are shipped from places like the U.S., China and India.
-After the garments are manufactured, they are shipped again in containers by ship, rail and trucks and eventually reach retailers near you.
+Since these countries do not produce most of the raw materials needed (such as cotton), the raw materials are shipped from places like the U.S., China and India.
+After the garments are manufactured, they are shipped again in containers by ship, rail and trucks and eventually reach your favourite shopping center.

 Globally, 90% of garments are transported by ship every year.
 These ships burn low grade fuel at a rate of tons by the hour and pollute the environment 1000 times more than diesel used in trucks.

-For products that have unpredictable demand (e.g. high fashion clothes) and yet require faster restocking and replenishment, retailers prefer to source locally since the buyers can afford the higher costs.
-In this case, quality, punctuality and opportunity are the main drivers and therefore countries like Turkey, Mexico, Eastern European Countries, Columbia among others are preferred sources for the European and North American markets due to their close proximity.
+For products that have unpredictable demand (e.g. high fashion clothes) and require faster restocking and replenishment, retailers prefer to source locally since the buyers can afford the higher costs.
+In this case, quality, punctuality and opportunity are the main drivers and therefore countries like Turkey, Mexico, Eastern European Countries, Columbia are where buyers from Europe and North America get their materials from.

-Whereas fashion seasons used to be only Spring/Summer and Fall/Winter, these days there are 52 micro-seasons a year.
+The fashion industry has a stupendous marketing budget geared at constantly making you feel like you’re not trendy or unfashionable.
+Fashion seasons used to be only Spring/Summer and Fall/Winter, but these days there are 52 micro-seasons a year.

 The idea is to sell a lot more clothes at a much lower cost and therefore keep profits high.
 For example, Topshop, a women’s clothing retailer, introduces 400 styles a week on their website.

-In the US for example, 68 pounds of clothing end up in landfills each year from an average American.
+In the US for example, 68 pounds of clothing end up in landfills each year.
 In Great Britain, one in every five people throw clothes away after a single use leading to about USD 125Million worth of clothes ending up in landfills.

 The raw cotton is then shipped in bales to Columbia or Indonesia where the raw cotton is spun to yarn.
 The yarn is then shipped to Bangladesh where the yarn is spun to fabric.
 It is washed and dyed and shipped back to developed countries like U.S., Italy or the UK for decoration and distribution.

-It is difficult to determine exactly how much toxicity is caused in total by the fashion industry, it is quite possible to estimate the damage caused.
-If you consider that, 90% of USD 2.5 Trillion in revenue generated every year is transported by ship, the numbers are astounding!
+While it is difficult to determine exactly how much toxicity is caused in total by the fashion industry, it is quite possible to arrive at an estimate.
+Here are some statistics: